JasonKessler/PuPPyTalk/README.md

-# PuPPyTalkSemioticSquares
-Feb.
-21, 2018 PuPPY talk on Lexicon Mining and Semiotic Squares
+# Lexicon Mining, Language Visualization and Semiotic Squares in Python
+February 21, 2018
+Talk to the Puget Sound Python Programming Group

 Please see [Talk.pptx](Talk.pptx) for some introductory slides, and a breif survey of psychological literature on the importance of function words in lexicon mining.